Nicolas670/East_West_Germany_Comparison/README.md

 >>Finally, you will be required to use the Folium library to great maps of geospatial data and to communicate your results and findings.

   The task I came up with is some very basic comparison between east and west germany, each represented by two cities.
-  A more detailed description can be read in the Introduction template, provided in this repository.
+  A more detailed description can be read in the Report template, provided in this repository.